liamwalsh1980/Milestone-Project-4/README.md

 ### Bugs Outstanding

-- Toast issue when users decided to remove all products from the shopping cart, they see the right message but below there is a the 'GO TO BOOKING' button related to the services section.
+- Toast issue when users decided to remove all products from the shopping cart, they see the right message but below there is a the 'GO TO SERVICES' button related to the services section.

 ![Image template]()